Vampire: The Masquerade – Bloodlines 2: Characters

 Safia Ulusoy (Amrita Acharia), Michael "Tolly" Tolliver (David Menkin), Katsumi Ishizaka (Elizabeth Chan), Ysabella Moore (Joan Iyiola), and Gideon Hall (Alec Newman).
-Phyre's journey brings them into contact with Kindred including Fletcher (Rufus Wright), Amelia Thorn (Bethan Dixon Bate), Simeon "Silky" Ladock (Alan Turkington), Niko Angelov (Martin Razpopov), Patience Boswell (Billy Peck), Onda Cardoso (Jamilya Ocasio), Max Webber (Osy Ikhile), Willem Axel (Richard Brake), and Benny Muldoon (Patrick O'Kane).
+Phyre's journey brings them into contact with Kindred including Fletcher (Rufus Wright), Amelia Thorn (Bethan Dixon Bate), Simeon "Silky" Ladock (Alan Turkington), Niko Angelov (Martin Razpopov), Patience Boswell (Billy Peck), Onda Cardoso (Jamilya Ocasio), Max Webber (Osy Ikhile), Willem Axel (Richard Brake), and volatile Camarilla sheriff Benny Muldoon (Patrick O'Kane).

-Human characters include Latoya Baker—leader of the Information and Awareness Office (IAO), the government's hi-tech paramilitary vampire-hunting unit—and Santiago, an ancient hunter tied to the feared Society of Leopold.
+Human characters include Latoya Baker (Tanya Moodie)—leader of the Information and Awareness Office (IAO), the government's hi-tech paramilitary vampire-hunting unit, and Santiago—an ancient hunter tied to the feared Society of Leopold.
 Amanda Huddleston voices Bet of Night, a late-night radio host.

 Plot

-In the 1920s, Seattle's vampire elite is ruled by Princes Lou Graham and Rosalind Emmerson.
-The city is haunted by the "Rebar Killer", a murderer who preys on both humans and Kindred.
-The killings claim Rosalind and several members of Lou's court, and Fabien leads the investigation, until the murders abruptly stop following the disappearance of his sire, Gideon Hall.
+In the 1920s, Seattle's Camarilla is ruled by Princes Lou Graham and Rosalind Emmerson.
+The city is haunted by the "Rebar Killer", a murderer preying on both humans and Kindred.
+Rosalind and several members of Lou's court fall victim, and Fabien leads the investigation until the murders abruptly stop following the disappearance of his sire, Gideon Hall.

-In 2024, Phyre awakens from a century-long torpor.
-Blood-starved, their predatory instincts take over, and they rampage through the city, violating the Masquerade in the process.
-When Phyre regains control, they discover a strange power-suppressing brand etched into their flesh and Fabien's voice in their mind.
+In December 2024, Phyre awakens from a century-long torpor.
+Blood-starved, the beast within takes over, and they rampage through the city, violating the Masquerade before regaining control.
+They discover a strange power-suppressing brand etched into their flesh, Fabien's voice in their mind, and learn the city's factions are vying for power following the murder of Prince JJ Campbell.
+Lou abdicated long ago after being plagued by visions, but retained influence through Campbell and his successor, Ryong Choi.

-Seattle is now fractured: its prince, JJ Campbell, has been murdered, and the city's factions are scrambling for control.
-Lou abdicated long ago after being plagued by visions, though she still exerts influence through Campbell's successor, Prince Ryong Choi.
-To atone for their Masquerade breach, Choi orders Phyre to stop Sheriff Benny Muldoon, who has been slaughtering Thinbloods connected to the Anarchs.
-Phyre succeeds, and Choi names them the new Sheriff.
-Accepting the role to investigate their mysterious brand, Phyre turns to Kindred researcher Safia Ulusoy for help.
+To atone for their Masquerade breach, Choi orders Phyre to stop Sheriff Benny Muldoon, who has been slaughtering Thinblood Anarchs.
+After Phyre succeeds, Choi names them the new Sheriff.
+Seeking answers about their brand, Phyre turns to Tremere researcher Safia Ulusoy for help.
 In their uneasy sleep, Phyre shares dreamlike visions with Fabien of sunlit fields of sunflowers and the cryptic words of a "Gardener".

-Phyre next confronts Toreador Primogen Ysabella Moore, who has been killing dozens of mortals and collecting their blood.
+Phyre next confronts Toreador Primogen Ysabella Moore, who has been killing mortals and harvesting their blood.
 Before her destruction, Ysabella reveals she serves the Sabbat.
-Phyre then seeks out Willem, the court's archivist.
-He tries to enthrall Phyre but fails, and his Sabbat masters remotely detonate the explosive vest he is wearing, killing him.
-Later, Safia urges Phyre to retrieve forbidden Sabbat texts that might explain the brand's origins.
+Phyre then visits Willem, the court archivist.
+He attempts to enthrall Phyre, but fails, and his Sabbat masters remotely detonate the explosive vest he is wearing, killing him.